Facusa7/ng-unitTesting/README.md

-# Pluralsight's Unit Testing in Angular Course
+# Pluralsight's Unit Testing in Angular Course for the people
 This course is up to date.

 To get started, clone the repo or download it